 Int J Oral Implantol (Berl) 12 (2019), Nr.
-3 23.
-Sep.
-2019

-Int J Oral Implantol (Berl) 12 (2019), Nr.
 3 (23.09.2019)

-Conflict of interest statement: All the authors declare that they have no conflicts of interest.
+Conflict of interest statement: The authors declare that they have no conflicts of interest.
 No funding was received for this review.